 Ivana Dizdar

-Currently, she is Guest Curator at the McMaster Museum of Art (McMaster University, Hamilton), where she is curating the first-ever retrospective of the Canadian performance art trio the Clichettes.
-Previously, she was Curatorial Assistant in Canadian Art at the National Gallery of Canada, where she worked on the retrospective General Idea (Ottawa, 2022; Stedelijk Museum, Amsterdam, 2023; Gropius Bau, Berlin, 2023-24).
+Dizdar is also active as a curator of modern and contemporary art, with a special interest in performance and activism.
+Most recently, she organized Canadian artist trio the Clichettes’ first retrospective, at the McMaster Museum of Art (2024), and was the editor of a full-length catalogue about the artists.
+Previously, she was Curatorial Assistant in Canadian Art at the National Gallery of Canada, where she worked on the retrospective General Idea (Ottawa, 2022), which traveled to the Stedelijk Museum (Amsterdam, 2023) and the Gropius Bau (Berlin, 2023-24).
 Other major exhibitions include The Milk of Dreams (the 59th Venice Biennale, 2022), Garmenting: Costume as Contemporary Art at the Museum of Arts and Design (New York, 2022), Jeff Koons: Lost in America at Qatar Museums (Doha, 2021-22), and Judson Dance Theater: The Work is Never Done at the Museum of Modern Art (New York, 2018-19).
-Previously, as Co-Director and Curator at 8eleven Gallery (Toronto), Dizdar organized solo exhibitions by Tau Lewis, Maya Ben David, Stephanie Comilang, Patrick Cruz, and other contemporary artists.